-It is your responsibility to contact Veterans' Services as soon as possible after class registration each term to verify that the courses you have registered for are required for your program and are eligible for benefits.
-In accordance with VA regulations, failure to verify class registration could result in termination of benefits and creation of a VA overpayment obligation that you will be responsible to repay.
-Contact the Chemeketa Veterans' Services office with questions about this requirement.
+You should contact Veterans' Services as soon as possible after class registration each term so we may verify that the courses you have registered for are required for your program and are eligible for benefits.
+We ask that you contact the Chemeketa Veterans' Services office with questions about verifying class registration.

 Four times each term, the Veterans’ Services staff is required to verify that students who are receiving VA educational benefits remain registered for the classes they originally requested benefits for.
 If you add or drop a class that changes your training time (Chapter 30, Chapter 31, Chapter 35, Chapter 1606 & Chapter 1607) or either changes your rate of pursuit and/or the cost of your tuition & fees (Chapter 33 only), this information will be reported to the VA.